DFE-Digital/teaching-record-system/docs/api-designs/webhooks.md

 ## Verifying the webhook

-Follow [the spec](https://github.com/standard-webhooks/standard-webhooks/blob/main/spec/standard-webhooks.md#verifying-signatures) for verifying the webhook's signature.
+Follow [the spec](https://www.rfc-editor.org/rfc/rfc9421.html#name-verifying-a-signature) for verifying the webhook's signature.
-We use asymmetric signatures; you will be given the public key to use for verifying webhooks when your endpoint is configured.
+You will be given a public key to use for verifying webhooks when your endpoint is configured.

 The `ping` message can be used to aid verification.